 As stated in the Employee Handbook "Employees may not use the campus mail system for receiving or sending personal mail.
 The purpose of campus mail service is to support the necessary communications of University business only.
-It may also may not be used for purposes of organizations or activities not sanctioned by the University or for political purpose."
+It also may not be used for purposes of organizations or activities not sanctioned by the University or for political purpose.

 This includes magazines and catalogs that could be received at home or listed under "Junk Mail."
-We receive tremendous amount of personal mail, which delays the processing of other University mail, and occupies the recipient's time and resources.
+We receive a tremendous amount of personal mail, which delays the processing of other University mail, and occupies the recipient's time and resources.

-Mail Services can help ensure that your mailing program is cost-effective, efficient, timely, and acceptable by the mail carrier.
+Mail Services can help ensure your mailing program is cost-effective, efficient, timely, and acceptable by the mail carrier.
 Advance notice is required to effectively handle and process large or specialized mailings, so please contact us when you are in the planning stage.

 Advance notice is needed to ensure that the following items are available: